DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **5.What is the name of the Mobile Network Provider?**

+Go to `Results-> Messages->` There is a service message from Tracfone which is incoming.

 The forensics can find the relevat information from the `Messages` which is under the folder named `result`.

  I emphasize the location to store the messages which is `/vol_vol52/user_de/0/com.android.providers.telephony/databases/telephony.db`.